dazuma/toys/toys/docs/guide.md

 For example, most tools automatically get a "--verbose" flag.
 This flag may appear any number of times, and each appearance increases the verbosity.
 The value of this verbosity is an integer.
-This flag is actually implemented by Toys, as follows:
+This flag is provided automatically by Toys, and its implementation looks something like this:

     flag Toys::Tool::Keys::VERBOSITY, "-v", "--verbose",
          default: 0,
          handler: proc { |_val, prev| prev + 1 }

-Similarly, the "--quiet" flag, which decreases the verbosity, is implemented as follows:
+Similarly, the "--quiet" flag, which decreases the verbosity, is implemented like this:

     flag Toys::Tool::Keys::VERBOSITY, "-q", "--quiet",
          default: 0,